 A DURABLE FINANCIAL POWER OF ATTORNEY: HOW IT WORKS

-When a person in Polk County dies, their estate becomes subject to their estate plan.
+When a person in Florida dies, their estate becomes subject to their estate plan.
 But what happens if a person becomes incapacitated?
 They are still alive, but they cannot handle their own financial affairs or make other types of decisions for themselves for as long as they are incapacitated.
 In this case, a durable financial power of attorney may be effective.

 What is a durable financial power of attorney?
 It is a legal document that empowers another person to manage a person's finances in case they become incapacitated.
 The person making the power of attorney can decide how much authority the person who would exercise the power should have.
 Powers often assigned include paying bills, paying taxes and paying medical expenses.
 Other powers that can be assigned include managing real estate assets, accessing financial accounts and making investment decisions.